sean-gugler/DeathmazeFairPlay/SPOILERS.md

 * Hint system revised

 The HELP command was nearly useless.
 It only provided one hint for one puzzle.
 In all other circumstances, it gave a bland response that wasn't very helpful at all.
 This command and its synonym "hint" have been re-assigned as synonyms for "instructions" and "directions" to re-display the introductory help screen.

-The one valid hint has been relocated to appear organically during a partial solve of that puzzle.
+The one valid hint was for the calculator puzzle.
+This has been relocated to appear organically during a partial solve of that puzzle.
+If you follow the display instructions literally, you'll get the old "invert and telephone" hint towards the proper solution.
+This provides partial confirmation for the player that the mechanic is correct, only the data is not right yet.

 * LOOK command revised